“The most aggressive campaign we have seen to date”

 Early Tuesday morning, WordFence, a WordPress cybersecurity service, posted an alert of a massive brute force attack campaign that was mounting by the second.
 By the time the world started waking up, the campaign had peaked at 14 million attacks per hour.
 This means that this WordPress cybersecurity breach is, according to WordFence, “the most aggressive brute force attack in WordPress history.”

-In a brute force attack, automated software is used to generate a vast number of consecutive guesses for certain data (in this case, passwords).
-So far, the vast majority of attempts have been unsuccessful, but the scope of this particular attack sets it apart from the rest.
+In a brute force attack, automated software is used to generate a vast number of consecutive guesses for certain data.
+So far, the vast majority of attempts have been unsuccessful.
+However, the scope of this particular attack sets it apart from the rest.

 What to do